tracyymaii/Go-Lexical-and-Syntax-Analyzer/README.md

 ```

 ### Scheme Output
-To generate scheme output you will add the `-s` flag at the end of the command:
+The following Scheme output will be generated when you add the `-s` flag at the end of the command:
 ```
 prompt> go run . input.txt -s
 ; processing input file input.txt